garden-rs/garden/doc/src/configuration.md

 The `path` value defaults to the same name as the tree, for example `git-scm` would be used as the directory without the `path: git` setting above.

-The `path: git` setting causes `garden grow git` to clone into a directory called `git` instead of `git-scm`.
+The `path: git` setting causes `garden grow git-scm` to clone into a directory called `git` instead of `git-scm`.

 Relative paths are assumed to be relative to the `${GARDEN_ROOT}`, typically the